‘Is Climate Change Real?’ documentary answers with hard evidence from Malaysia

 Dr Helena Varkky, Associate Professor in the Department of International and Strategic Studies at Universiti Malaya, says that the situation will continue to worsen as warning signs spread much faster than previously forecast.
 Rising sea levels, floods, droughts and heat waves are increasingly causing destruction to Malaysia’s agriculture and the livelihoods of all who rely on it.

 ‘We are living in a time where we are causing all these changes’, says Dr Varkky.
 ‘Our children will come into this world and have to live with the consequences.
 The least we can do as responsible parents and adults is to try to minimise the unnecessary burden on them.’

-HE Virginijus Sinkevicius, EU Commissioner for the Environment, Fisheries and Ocean, also appears during a mission to Malaysia, on which he stressed the importance of instilling pride in local communities to act as ‘a guardian of their own territories’ as they work to address climate change.
+H.E.
+Virginijus Sinkevicius, EU Commissioner for the Environment, Fisheries and Ocean, also appears during a mission to Malaysia, on which he stressed the importance of recognising local communities to act as ‘a guardian of their own territories’ as they work to address climate change.